 Finding: Complies as Proposed.
-The proposed Subdivision, Zone Change and Natural Resource Overlay District review application is being reviewed pursuant to the Type IV process.
+The proposed Subdivision and Zone Change application is being reviewed pursuant to the Type IV process.
 Notice was posted onsite, online and mailed to property owners within 300 feet of the proposed development site and posted in the paper.